silnrsi/font-arab-tools/documentation/developer/developer.md

 _TODO: Create documentation based on Qs that the developer has asked._

-- `main.feax` - Master source file for OpenType logic.
+- `main.feax` - Master source file for OpenType logic (project specific)
-  - `gsub.feax` - Substitution lookups
+  - `gsub.feax` - Substitution lookups (shared)
-  - `gpos.feax` - Positioning Lookups
+  - `gpos.feax` - Positioning Lookups (shared)
-    - `customKerning.feax` - This file performs the kerning that is needed for collision avoidance.
+    - `customKerning.feax` - project-specific kerning lookups (e.g. for collision avoidance).
+GPOS lookups in this file will execute first, before any lookups coded in gpos.feax itself.
-    - `customShifting.feax` - This file performs the shifting that is needed for collision avoidance.
-It must go after mark attachment.
+    - `customShifting.feax` - project-specific mark adjustments (e.g. for collision avoidance).
+GPOS lookups in this file will execute last; importantly this is after built-in mark-to-base and mark-to-mark rules.